History of architecture

 Targeted skills

--Consolidation of fundamental knowledge of architectural culture.
+-Consolidation of the fundamental knowledge base of architectural culture.

 Content